Dinosaurs on stamps of Turkmenistan

 , formerly known as Turkmenia is a country in Central Asia.

 Turkmenistan has been at the crossroads of civilizations for centuries.

-Turkmenistan became a constituent republic of the Soviet Union, Turkmen
+In 1924, Turkmenistan became a constituent republic of the Soviet Union

-world's fourth largest reserves of natural gas resources.
-Most of the
+Turkmenistan possesses the world's fourth largest reserves of natural gas resources.